adamgoose/kuber-whaaa/docs/step-by-step.md

 terraform apply -target module.cert-manager
 ```

-Again, due to the asynchronous nature of Cert-Manager, your command will likely
+Again, due to the asynchronous nature of Cert-Manager, your command might fail
-fail at first.
+at first.
 Don't panic.
 Wait a few minutes, and try again.

 ## Step Four: Install Some More Modules